-The US Department of Health and Human Services (HHS) and several other federal agencies and departments including the Department of Education, the National Science Foundation, and the Consumer Product Safety Commission jointly promulgated regulations that have come to be known as the "common rule" regarding the protection of human subjects involved in research.
-1

-These regulations establish a common federal policy for the protection of human subjects involved in research.
-For purposes of these regulations "research" is defined as "a systematic investigation including research development, testing, and evaluation designed to develop or contribute to generalizable knowledge." -
+The US Department of Health and Human Services (HHS) and other federal agencies and departments including the Office for Human Research Protections, Department of Education, the National Science Foundation, and the Consumer Product Safety Commission jointly promulgated regulations now known as the "common rule" regarding the protection of human subjects involved in research.
+For purposes of these regulations, "research" is defined as "a systematic investigation including research development, testing, and evaluation designed to develop or contribute to generalizable knowledge."